ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 ## Part 2: Search Rates by Race

-Now let's investigate the key question: Are Black drivers searched at higher rates than White drivers?
+Now, let's investigate the key question: Are Black drivers searched at higher rates than White drivers?

-Here's why this matters.
-Being stopped more often is one thing.
-But if Black drivers are also being searched at disproportionate rates once they're stopped, that's a whole different level of disparity.
-Let's find out.
+This matters because taking actions to search either a vehicle or someone's person is an entirely different situation, both figuratively and data-wise.
+Let's explore how to calculate and sort through these instances of privacy breach.

 ### Calculating Search Rates